ejans/odoo_new_api_guideline/source/fields.rst

 Specific options:

-  * selection: a list of tuple or a callable name that take recordset as input
+  * selection: a list of tuples or a callable name that takes recordset as input

 Reference
 #########